 Staffing tends to focus solely on active candidates.
 That is, people who are actively seeking a job, rather than people who are skilled but comfortable in their current roles, or who are not actively seeking a different position.

-Staffing is able to ignore certain requirements of other role-filling practices, such as arranging company benefits, taxes, and sometimes even background checks beyond the most limited form.
+One advantage of staffing, is this process can ignore certain requirements of other role-filling practices, such as arranging company benefits, taxes, and sometimes even background checks beyond the most limited form.
 Since the employees will not be employed for long, may not be employed for full time hours, and aren’t going to be highly skilled members of the company, expectations tend to be lower.

 A good staffing agency will build up a candidate pool for various kinds of jobs.
 The agency maintains this pool with regular contact with the candidates, and many candidates work numerous jobs they find through the staffing agency.
 In this way, the agency maintains an active pool of qualified candidates for various roles.
 Passive candidates are often removed from the roster until such time as they express interest in becoming active again.